RanjanPriya12/RanjanPriya12/README.md

 **Motivated and efficient Full-stack web developer** Since childhood, computers always fascinated me with the evaluation of the internet and the world around us I got more curious, and all my curiosity about the functionality of technology increased.
 To cater to this curiosity I decided to explore, on exploration I found out about Coding and Web development carrier and I decided to pursue the carrier in this.
 To follow my passion in my carrier I completed my bachelor of technology In Computer Science and Engineering.
 I have worked in collaborative environments demonstrating my coding and interpersonal skills to meet deadlines.
 Looking forward for some interesting and challenging opportunities.

-* 🔭 I’m currently working on Fullstack Development
+* 🔭 I’m currently working on Fullstack Development.
-* 🌱 I’m currently learning MERN
+* 🌱 I’m currently learning MERN and DSA.
-* 👯 I’m looking to collaborate on Linkedin
+* 👯 I’m looking to collaborate on **Open Source Projects**.
-* 🤔 I’m looking for help with developing web apps..
+* 🤔 I’m looking for help with developing web apps.
-* 💬 Ask me about any MERN related stuff
+* 👨‍💻 All of my projects are available at [My Portfolio](link,"My Portfolio")
 * 📫 How to reach me [priyaranjan16795@gmail.com](https://mail.google.com/mail/u/0/?tab=rm&ogbl#inbox,"priyaranjan16795@gmail.com")
 - ⚡ Fun fact: Don't stop until you are proud.
  <br>